Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean

 \paragraph{Insurance}

-As the insurance dataset is considerably smaller than the California Housing dataset we use slightly different model structures, as the model structure used for the California Housing dataset led to worse results.
+As the insurance dataset is considerably smaller than all other datasets we use slightly different model structures, as the model structure used for the California Housing and Abalone datasets led to worse results.
 Hence, for all neural models, we use hidden layers of sizes $[250, 50, 25]$.
 The first layer is followed by a 0.5 dropout layer.
 Again, we use a simple linear activation for the models only predicting the mean and a linear and a Softplus activation for the models predicting the mean and the variance respectively.
 For the first NAMLSS implementation (see Figure \ref{fig:namlss_structure1}) we again use a smaller network for predicting the variance with just one hidden layer with 50 neurons.

-For XGBoost and EBM we use the same hyperparameter specifications as for the California Housing dataset.
+For XGBoost and EBM we use the same hyperparameter specifications as for the California Housing and Abalone datasets.

 The GAMLSS and gamboostLSS models assume a normal distribution, with a location estimator $\mu$ employing an identity link and a scale estimator $\sigma$ with a $\log$-link function.
 The boosting for location, scale and shape method employed uses the GLM based, instead of the GAM, based version.